arunbasillal/MillionClues-Starter-Theme/README.md

 =====
 - Open theme directory in Terminal
 - Run `npm install`
 - Edit gulpfile.js and change proxy to the local install.
+(Look for the line with comment 'Edit me')
-- Run `gulp browser-sync`
+- Run `gulp bs`